 - If the lawsuit was filed within Delaware’s statute of limitations

 The value of a case can change over time depending on how accessible the information is.
 Once your claim is filed and moves forward, your Erb’s palsy lawyer in Delaware will collect evidence of these factors and note how they may impact the case.

-Many Erb’s palsy lawyers in Delaware handle malpractice cases under a contingency fee agreement.
+Our lawyers handle malpractice cases under a contingency fee agreement.
 This means, as a client, you do not pay your legal team any money unless they help you win financial compensation.
 After your case has been resolved, however, your attorney will collect their fees as a percentage of your total award.

-Questions and concerns about legal fees and the additional costs you could be facing can be discussed during your free consultation.
+Questions and concerns about legal fees and the additional costs you could face can be discussed during your free consultation.
 Settlement negotiations, for example, do not cost you extra money and time, while taking a case to trial could mean additional expenses.

-What Is a Breach of Care in an Erb’s Palsy Case?
+What is Breach of Care in an Erb’s Palsy Case?